Anna Walton, national shelter support strategist

 Prior to joining Best Friends, Anna served as an animal control officer and dispatcher for Fulton County Animal Services in Atlanta.
 While she was an ACO, Anna managed Fulton County’s Doghouse Program, providing humane support for pets and proactive assistance to community members in underserved areas.
 Before stepping into her current role, Anna also worked as the community cat program coordinator for the Best Friends Lifesaving Center in Atlanta, Georgia.
 As part of that work, she mentored municipal shelters and rescue partners in the Southeast, worked with commissioners and government leadership to establish best practices for local animal control agencies, and led grassroots efforts to update county ordinances to ensure the continuation of trap-neuter-return programs for Cobb County's community cats.

-When she’s not busy coordinating lifesaving logistics for the shelter outreach team, Anna is usually home on her small farm in Griffin, attempting to develop her gardening prowess and wrangling a small fuzzy and feathered entourage that includes two senior pit bull terriers (Effie and Dan), a Chihuahua named Nugget, seven chickens and a not-so-feral-anymore barn cat named Mary.
+When she’s not busy working with shelters, Anna is usually home on her small farm in Griffin, attempting to develop her gardening prowess and wrangling a small fuzzy and feathered entourage that includes a senior pit bull terrier named Effie, a Chihuahua named Nugget, eleven (and counting!) chickens and a not-so-feral-anymore barn cat named Mary.